SHABA01/blog-preview-card/README.md

 One of the key things I learnt from this project was how to create a responsive design approach where the styles are adjusted based on the screen size using a media query for smaller screens.

-For screens with a width larger than 768px (desktop screens)
+For screens with a width larger than 768px (desktop screens):

 ```css
 .blog-outer-container {